antwan1/MainCypressDemoAntonio/README.md

 npm install
-Run the app and Cypress UI
+Run the app and Cypress UI via "Cypress run"

-npm run dev
-This will run the simple web app and open the Cypress Test Runner.

-Run Cypress tests in headless mode

-npm run test
-This will run all tests headlessly and display results in the console.

-Built With
-Cypress - End-to-end testing framework

-testing git hub actions
+The test consist currently of these test aspects:

+1. Login
+2. Checkout
+3. Cart
+4. Homepage